The Glass Bead Game: Castalia

 Castalia, where most of the novel is set, is described in English translation as the "pedagogical province".
 It forms part of a large and prosperous state whose leaders are broadly but not uncritically sympathetic to the Castalian ideal of scholarship.

-Castalia is an entirely male community, whose members are or aspire to be members of a secular Order similar to monastic orders.
+Castalia is an entirely male community, whose members are or aspire to be members of a secular order similar to monastic orders.
 Prospective members are recruited in their pre-/early teens from the most promising scholars in its host state's regular schools.
 One of Castalia's roles (not explored in depth in the book) is provision of schoolteachers to its host state.
-Another is the advancement of learning, primarily in the fields of mathematics, musicology (of Western music up to the 18th century), philology and the history of art.
-This role is entirely analytical: creativity and scientific research appear to be dead.
+Another is the advancement of learning, primarily in the fields of mathematics, musicology (of Western music up to the 18th century), philology, and the history of art.
+This role is entirely analytical: creativity and scientific research appear to be non-existent.
 A third role is to cultivate and develop the Glass Bead Game.

 The game

 The Glass Bead Game is "a kind of synthesis of human learning" in which themes, such as a musical phrase or a philosophical thought, are stated.
 As the Game progresses, associations between the themes become deeper and more varied.
 Although the Glass Bead Game is described lucidly, the rules and mechanics are not explained in detail.

+The popularity of the book led to the development of a community of game designers exploring what a playable game might be like.
+A physical game called the Glass Plate Game was developed in 1976 by Adrian Wolfe and Dunbar Aitkens, focusing on connections between the ideas of a conversation.
+Online variants began to be developed in the 2010s.

 Allusions

 Many of the novel's characters have names that are allusive word games.
-For example, Knecht's predecessor as Magister Ludi was Thomas van der Trave, a veiled reference to Thomas Mann, who was born in Lübeck, situated on the Trave River.
-Knecht's brilliant but unstable friend Fritz Tegularius is based on Friedrich Nietzsche, while Father Jacobus is based on the historian Jakob Burckhardt.
+For example, Knecht's predecessor as Magister Ludi was Thomas van der Trave, a veiled reference to Thomas Mann, who was born in Lübeck, situated on the Trave river.
+Knecht's brilliant but unstable friend Fritz Tegularius (Latin: "roof tile maker") is based on Friedrich Nietzsche, while Father Jacobus is based on the historian Jacob Burckhardt.
 The name of Carlo Ferromonte is an Italianized version of the name of Hesse's nephew, Karl Isenberg, while the name of the Glass Bead Game's inventor, Bastian Perrot of Calw, was taken from Heinrich Perrot, who owned a machine shop where Hesse once worked after dropping out of school.
 The name of the pedagogic province in the story is taken from Greek legend of the nymph Castalia, who was transformed into an inspiration-granting fountain by the god Apollo.